 The carriage of goods and individuals by sea in China

 A carrier of good by sea work under a contract in China for shipping goods or individuals from one port to another.
 The carrier is responsible for its cargo or individuals transported during the entire time they are on the ship: from loading until discharge.

 The carrier has the duty to perform a due diligence procedure on the ship to ensure that it is seaworthy.
 The goods must be property loaded, handled, deposited and discharged.
 Our lawyers in China can give you additional information about the responsibilities of the carrier and the situations in which he is not liable for the loss or damage brought to the goods.

 Companies in China that perform shipping activities must have the required transport documents.
 The bill of landing is the document that acts as evidence of the contract to carry goods by sea and it is signed by the master of the ship or an individual authorized by the carrier.

-The experts at our law firm in China can give you more details about maritime laws, if you are interested in engaging in trading activities
+The experts at our law firm in China can give you more details about maritime laws, if you are interested in engaging in trading activities.

-if you encounter any legal issues during a maritime transport or need advice for legal matters concerning shipping and vessels.
+You can contact our attorneys in China, if you encounter any legal issues during a maritime transport or need advice for legal matters concerning shipping and vessels.